atlisg/vegan-bot/pm.md

 * Refactor jsonifyer.py
 * Compare outputs between new and old scripts to make sure jsonifyer.py is not breaking anything
 * Push to git repo
+* Implement a "Share" button
+* Update angular-cli to 1.6.2 or latest or something